Skip to content Skip to footer

 History

-Through the years, these foundations that preceded Trinity have raised and granted over $30 million to numerous initiatives including geriatric assessment, obesity prevention, school clinics, indigent care, nursing education, equipment and technology upgrades, and community outreach.
+Through the years, these foundations that preceded Trinity raised and granted over $30 million to numerous initiatives, including geriatric assessment, obesity prevention, school clinics, indigent care, nursing education, equipment and technology upgrades, and community outreach.
 Recipients have included both health system facilities, nonprofit organizations in the community, health care providers, students, and individuals in need.
-Trinity’s independent standing will allow it to become an important community catalyst to support a broader range of health-related endeavors for our region.
+Trinity’s independent standing will allow it to become a vital community catalyst to support a broader range of health-related endeavors for our region.

 Baptist Hospital opened its doors in 1948.
-This fulfilled the dream of a group of dedicated doctors, community leaders, and pastors who were determined to build a new hospital in Knoxville to serve the needs of the community with a Christian dedication to healing.
-Founded on the teachings of Jesus Christ, The Baptist Health System of East Tennessee was a charitable, not-for-profit organization dedicated to promoting, protecting, and restoring the health of the people of the East Tennessee region through the provision of high-quality, cost-effective healthcare services.
+This fulfilled the dream of a group of dedicated doctors, community leaders, and pastors determined to build a new hospital in Knoxville to serve the community’s needs with a Christian dedication to healing.
+Founded on the teachings of Jesus Christ, The Baptist Health System of East Tennessee was a charitable, nonprofit organization dedicated to promoting, protecting, and restoring the health of the people of the East Tennessee region by providing high-quality, cost-effective healthcare services.

 Mercy Health Partners, the combined entity of a merger between St. Mary’s and Baptist, espoused the following vision.
 “We uphold the core values of compassion, excellence, human dignity, justice, the sacredness of life and service.
 We believe our mission sets us apart and compels us to do extraordinary things.
 It drives the way we care for our patients and support their families.
 It guides our involvement in the community, and it directs the way we conduct our business.”

-When Trinity Health Foundation was formed as a free-standing entity, we sought to maintain the spirit of the mission with the audience being the regional community, not just the hospital system.
-The Trinity mission adopted by its Board of Directors in 2012 is:
+When Trinity Health Foundation was formed as a free-standing entity, we sought to maintain the spirit of the mission, with the audience being the regional community, not just the hospital system.
+Trinity’s mission statement is:

-Trinity Health Foundation of East Tennessee extends the healing ministry of Jesus by improving the physical, emotional, and spiritual health of our community.
+Trinity Health Foundation of East Tennessee sows seeds to extend the healing ministry of Jesus by improving the physical, emotional, and spiritual health of our community.

 Trinity received its charter and 501(c)(3) status for operation in 2012.